 Sir Thomas Graham Jackson (1835-1924) was one of the leading architects of his time.
 He visited Aquileia in 1885 and he wrote a very detailed account of its Patriarchal Basilica.

-Baptistery: (left) 1739 inscription celebrating a restoration of the Baptistery by Austrian Emperor Charles VI; (right) IXth century decoration of the Baptistery
+Baptistery: (left) 1739 inscription celebrating a restoration of the Baptistery by Holy Roman Emperor Charles VI; (right) IXth century decoration of the Baptistery

 A major reconstruction of the Baptistery was carried out in 1739.
 The inscription says that the Baptistery was believed to have been built at the time of Emperor Constantine (IVth century) neophytis per imersionem baptizandis (to baptize catechumens by immersion).
 The Baptistery instead was built in the early IXth century when immersion baptism was no longer common in Italy.
 The error in dating the building might have led to assembling ancient stones and columns to form a hexagonal basin which never was there.